DIFER: Differentiable Automated Feature Engineering: Experiments

 \subsection{Effectiveness of High-Order Features (RQ3)}

-To evaluate the ability of \nfo{} to explore the high-order feature space, we conduct two experiments:
+To evaluate the ability of exploring the high-order feature space, we conduct two experiments:

-\begin{enumerate} \item Analyze the features generated by \nfo{} and investigate whether \nfo{} can indeed search for the high-order features. \item Choose the max order $k$ from $0$ to $6$, where $k=0$ means the raw dataset without any feature transformation.
-Then, we analyze the performance curve by varying the max order. \end{enumerate}
+\begin{enumerate}[topsep=0.3ex,parsep=0ex] \item Analyze the features generated by \nfo{} during the search process and investigate whether \nfo{} can indeed search for the high-order features. \item Choose the max order $k$ from $0$ to $6$, where $k=0$ means the raw dataset without any feature transformation.
+Then, we analyze the performance curve by varying $k$. \end{enumerate}

-We define the feature whose order is less/larger than $k / 2$, as the low/high-order feature.
-Figure \ref{fig:rq3-1} shows the number of low/high-order features generated by \nfo{} for each dataset .
+Figure \ref{fig:rq3-1} shows the number of each order features generated by \nfo{} with $k=5$ for each dataset.
 High-order features take a considerable average proportion of $80.9\%$, confirming that \nfo{} exploits the entire feature space $F_k^T$ instead of its subspace $F_{i}^T$ where $i < k$.

-Besides, we choose five representative datasets from a variety of domains, normalize the performance of \nfo{} for each dataset, plot the performance curve with the increasing max order in Figure \ref{fig:rq3-2}, and draw the following conclusions:
+Besides, we randomly choose 8 datasets, normalize the performance of \nfo{}, plot the performance curve with the increasing max order in Figure \ref{fig:rq3-2}, and draw the following conclusions:

-\begin{itemize} \item The overall performance of \nfo{} stably increases with the max order $k$.
+\begin{itemize}[topsep=0.3ex,parsep=0ex] \item The overall performance of \nfo{} stably increases with the max order $k$.
 However, when $k$ increases to 5, performance improvement become insignificant. \item For most datasets, sufficient performance improvement can be already achieved with $k=2$.
 There is no need to set an excessively large max order in practice. \end{itemize}

-The experimental results confirm the effectiveness of \nfo{} in exploring the high-order feature space.
-In other words, \nfo{} can exploit the entire feature space and increase the performance with the max order.